lueasf/Quotz/README.md

 ## Description
 This repo contains a prog that generates quotes from an API.
+More specifically, it uses the API from https://api.quotable.io/random to get the quotes.

 ## lib
 curl : sudo apt-get install libcurl4-openssl-dev